Mastic–Shirley station

 Mastic–Shirley is a station on the Long Island Rail Road's Montauk Branch in Shirley, New York, located off William Floyd Parkway.
 The station has two ticket machines.

 History

-Mastic–Shirley station was built as a replacement for the former Mastic station (originally Forge station) built in 1882 and located 7,010 ft east on Mastic Road.
+Mastic–Shirley station was built as a replacement for the former Mastic station (originally named Forge) built in 1882 and located 7,010 ft east on Mastic Road.
 Service for the Mastic–Shirley train station began July 7, 1960.
-The now-unused station house at the original station was torn down a month later.
+The station house at Mastic was torn down a month later.
 When Center Moriches station was eliminated by the LIRR on March 16, 1998, Mastic–Shirley was one of two stations recommended for use as a substitute by the patrons of the now-closed station – the other was Speonk.

 The station was extensively renovated between 2023 and 2025.
 As part of the $7.5-million reconstruction project, the platform was rehabilitated, new station lighting, signage, fixtures, and finishes were added, a new sidewalk & plaza were constructed, and the station house was converted into an open-air shelter, featuring historic images of the station and the surrounding area.